-The increase in Federal Solutions Adjusted EBITDA attributable to Parsons Corporation was primarily due to business acquisitions and improved profit margins.
+The increase in Federal Solutions Adjusted EBITDA attributable to Parsons Corporation for the nine months ended September 30, 2019 compared to the corresponding period last year was primarily due to business acquisitions and generally higher profit margins driven by significant incentive fee recognition.
+These increases were primarily offset by an increase in IG&A as described above.